wjbeksi/cwseg/README.md

 frequencies in the dictionary.
 Support is included for pruning the dictionary of words that fall below a given threshold.
 The segmenter uses the dictionary along with a maximum matching algorithm in order to determine word boundaries.
-Additionally, the segmenter can perform automatic updates allowing it to incorporate the latest lexicon.

 ## Usage